datafold-dev/datafold/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The documentation is built with `Sphinx <https://www.sphinx-doc.org/en/stable/>`__ and various Sphinx extensions (all install with the development dependencies).
+The documentation is built with `Sphinx <https://www.sphinx-doc.org/en/stable/>`__ and various extensions (install with the development dependencies).
 The source code is documented with
 `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html#overview>`__ style.

-Additional dependencies for building the documentation (**not** contained in ``requirements-dev.txt``):
+Additional dependencies to build the documentation that *not* install with the development dependencies:

-* `LaTex <https://www.latex-project.org/>`__ to render maths equations,
+* `LaTex <https://www.latex-project.org/>`__ to render equations,
-* `mathjax <https://www.mathjax.org/>`__ to display the LaTex equations in the browser
+* `mathjax <https://www.mathjax.org/>`__ to display equations in the browser
-* `graphviz <https://graphviz.org/>`__ to render class dependency graphs, and
+* `graphviz <https://graphviz.org/>`__ to render class dependency graphs
-* `pandoc <https://pandoc.org/index.html>`__ to convert between formats (required by `nbsphinx` extension that includes the tutorials into the web page documentation).
+* `pandoc <https://pandoc.org/index.html>`__ to convert between formats (required by `nbsphinx` extension that includes the tutorials to the web page).

-In Linux, install the packages with
+In a Linux environment, install the packages with

 .. code-block:: bash

     apt install libjs-mathjax fonts-mathjax dvipng pandoc graphviz

-(This excludes the Latex installation see the available `texlive` packages).
+(This excludes the Latex installation, see available `texlive` packages).

-To build the documentation run from the root folder of the repository:
+To build the documentation with `Sphinx <https://www.sphinx-doc.org/en/master/>`__:

 .. code-block:: bash